SerialVelocity/coreos-sshguard/README.md

 Your iptable must already contain an sshguard chain.

-This will correctly log using as the sshguard unit.
+This will correctly log as the sshguard unit.

 # Installation

-Add the ``sshguard-docker.service`` or ``sshguard-rkt.service`` file to your CoreOS installation.
-You probably want to rename it to ``sshguard.service``.
+Add one of the ``sshguard-*.service`` files to your CoreOS installation as ``sshguard.service``.

-For instance:
+CoreOS:
 ```yaml
 coreos:
   units: